 - Glue the foam to the plywood using spray adhesive

 - Cover the foam with polyfill.
 Wrap with batting and staple from the back.

 Money-saving tip – instead of the polyfill, I used the filling from a couple of pillows – they are about $1.50 at Walmart and much cheaper than buying a bag of polyfill!!

 - Cover with the upholstery fabric and staple from the back.
 I chose this beautiful Faux Fur from Joann’s.

 Once the benchtop is upholstered, attach the top using 2” screws to the frame built in Step 5.

 You can get the Printable Plans for this Upholstered X-bench!

-See all the amazing benches built by readers like you!
+Benches built by readers just like you!